 This experience equips young girls with practical tools to enhance social and emotional intelligence and encourages them to reach out to their family and teachers where appropriate.

-Melanie has run workshops with young teenage girls between 12-17 at the Lillian Howell Project (a gender-specific supportive housing for young Homeless women) in Sydney and began working at International Grammar School in 2020 as a Junior Girls Mentor for girls under 15.
+Melanie has run workshops with International Grammar School in 2020 as a Junior Girls Mentor for girls under 15 and ran workshops with young teenage girls between 12-17 at the Lillian Howell Project (a gender-specific supportive housing for young Homeless women) in Sydney in 2021.